 Motor neuron diseases like amyotrophic lateral sclerosis (ALS) and spinal muscular atrophy (SMA) are typified by the degeneration of alpha motor neurons in the spinal cord that subsequently leads to muscle atrophy.
 The nature of such neuromuscular disorders appears to be complex but spontaneous mouse mutants are helping to pinpoint critical genetic variables.
 The mouse neuromuscular degeneration nmd mutant mice express an autosomal recessive neurological disease where motor neurons degenerate causing the skeletal muscle fibers to atrophy.
 Behaviorally, these mice are easily identifiable by the second postnatal week.
 The hindlimbs are dorsally contracted and their locomotor activity is impaired, but balance is not adversely affected.
 They cannot extend their legs to stand erect or assume full posture on all four limbs.
 Homozygotes clench their hindlimbs when picked up by the tail and they are unable to grasp a cage cover when held against it.
 They can maintain proper balance, however, and do not circle, bob their heads, or fall over sideways.
 Paralysis usually begins in the hindlimbs and later develops in the forelimbs as the disease progresses.
 Most homozygous mutants die by 3.5-4 weeks of age.
 Heterozygotes are phenotypically and histologically normal.

 The Ighmbp2nmd-2J/Ighmbp2nmd-2J mice arose spontaneously in the BKS.Cg-m +/+ Leprdb (Stock No. 000642) strain at The Jackson Laboratory Mouse Mutant Resource in 1987.
 These were backcrossed 11 generations to C57BL/6J.
 At N12, embryos were frozen from male heterozygotes crossed to female C57BL/6J.
+DNA sequencing reveals the (nmd-2J) mutation has a single A to G transition in intron 4 which results in a cryptic splice donor (interfering with the normal transcript splicing) and produces an abnormally spliced transcript with an additional 23bp and a premature stop codon.

 |Allele Name||neuromuscular degeneration 2 Jackson|